Automattic/vip-block-data-api/README.md

 ## Analytics

 **Please note that, this is for VIP sites only.
-Analytics is disabled if this plugin is not being run on VIP sites.**
+Analytics are disabled if this plugin is not being run on VIP sites.**

 The plugin records two data points for analytics, on VIP sites: